Our advisors frequently speak to callers who are unhappy with a builder or other tradesman and the standard of their work.

 Most of the callers we speak to are unhappy due to the level of communication from the builder and difficulties getting the job finished – particularly when all the money has been paid.

-When buying any services, the principal sets of legislation which apply are the Sale of Goods and Services Act 1982 (SGSA), where the contract for the service is before 1 October 2015, or the Consumer Rights Act 2015 (CRA) where the contract for the service is after 1 October 2015.
+When buying any services, the principal legislation which applies is the Consumer Rights Act 2015 (CRA) where the contract for the service is after 1 October 2015.

 The Consumer Credit Act 1974 (CCA) may also apply for all purchases made with the help of credit and the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (CCR) for distance selling, online or away from a sellers’ premises i.e. at home or at work.